PelionIoT/manifest-tool/README.md

 This allows development with a device for testing purposes.

 #### Multidevice update

-If more than one device needs updating, you can use the Device Management portal to create device filters that can include many devices into an update campaign.
+If more than one device needs updating, you can use Device Management Portal to create device filters that can include many devices into an update campaign.
 First, you need a manifest.
 Once you have run `manifest-tool init`, you can create manifests by:

 ```
 $ manifest-tool update prepare -p <payload>